Probabilistic customer attrition models predict in general three expected characteristics for every customer:

 newdata

-A clv data object for which predictions should be made with the fitted model.
+A clv data object or data for the new customer prediction (see newcustomer) for which predictions should be made with the fitted model.
 If none or NULL is given, predictions are made for the data on which the model was fit.

 prediction.end